Remote Work Arrangements FAQs

 Can I work outside of BC or Canada?

 The implications for out of province work are still being investigated and not all information is available at this time.
-Out of province remote work should be considered with an abundance of caution and as a rare and temporary occurrence.
+Out of province remote work should be considered with an abundance of caution and as a rare occurrence.
 Department leaders should contact their Human Resources Consultant if out of province remote work is under active consideration.
 Remote work outside of Canada is not being considered at this time.